Lixie-Labs/emotiscope-site/the_remote_control.md

 If you've ever used a dimmer switch, *you already understand Sliders.*

-Too dim?
+Not bright enough?
 Pull up.
 Too colorful?
 Pull down.
 You'll always see three Sliders on-screen at a given time, but you can always swipe horizontally to scroll through the **Slider Gallery**.

 Each Slider can be used to customize the current light-show mode: